bustle/bluestream/README.md

 })
 ```

-## transform
+## transform (alias map)
-## map

 `transform([opts:Options,] fn:(data[, enc]) => Promise)): TransformStream`

+`map([opts:Options,] fn:(data[, enc]) => Promise)): TransformStream`

 ## TransformStream

-Create a transform-promise stream.
-Pass it a function that takes data and
+Creates a transform-promise stream which accepts a function that takes data and
-encoding and uses `this.push` to push values or promises.
-Any returned, non undefined, value will automatically be pushed.
-This function should
-return a promise that indicates when the object/chunk are fully processed.
+encoding as arguments and uses `this.push` to push values or promises.
+Any returned, non-undefined value will automatically be pushed.
+This function should return a promise that indicates when the object/chunk is fully processed.

 Options:
   * `transform` - An optional way to pass the transform function